A Guide to Low Progesterone: Symptoms, Causes & Treatments

-How can you monitor your progesterone?
+How can you track your progesterone?

 Until recently a blood test was the only way to measure progesterone levels and required a visit to your doctor as well as a lab to have your blood drawn.
-But progesterone levels can either be monitored via blood serum test or through a test that measures for the metabolite of progesterone (pregnanediol glucuronide or PdG) found in urine.
+But progesterone levels can either be monitored via blood serum test or tracked through a test that measures for the metabolite of progesterone (pregnanediol glucuronide, or PdG) found in urine.

 Blood serum tests only show your progesterone levels at one point in time, but we know that progesterone levels fluctuate day by day and even hour by hour.
 You would need multiple blood draws over the course of your cycle to get the average results of your progesterone levels.

 You can test for the presence of progesterone in your body at home with PdG tests that test for the metabolized form of progesterone (PdG) in your urine.
-This lets you test for low progesterone levels at home making it easier to track over time – providing you with more accurate insights about your ovulation patterns and fertility.
+This lets you test for low PdG levels at home making it easier to track over time – providing you with more accurate insights about your ovulation patterns and fertility.

 Causes of low progesterone